Modified Bitumen Roof Installation

 A TPO roof installation offers benefits such as the ability to overlay an existing system.
 A modified bitumen roof installation ranks among the most cost-effective options for property owners.

-Both systems offer excellent water mitigation and protection from UV rays.
+Both systems offer excellent water removal and protection from UV rays.
 If you are considering roof replacement, discuss your options with an experienced contractor.

 How long does a modified bitumen roof last?

 Modified bitumen roofing systems perform for 25 years or longer when well-maintained.

 A flat modified bitumen roof that does not undergo regular inspection and minor repairs can time out in 10 years or less.

 A modified bitumen roof installation should be considered in the context of all available options.

 A modified bitumen roof installation can last 25 years or longer.
 This life expectancy is on par with a TPO roofing system that runs 22-30 years.

 Asphalt shingle roofs typically require replacement within 20 years.
 Metal roofing systems can last up to 50 years in many cases.

 Longevity should also be considered against cost, energy efficiency, and the ability to withstand extreme weather.